SonarSource/gh-action_releasability/README.md

 ###### .github/workflows/build.yml

-The workflow must include name: Build because the releasability workflow references this workflow's completion as a trigger.
+The workflow must include `name: Build` because the releasability workflow references this workflow's name in the trigger.

 ###### .github/workflows/releasability.yml